ASH-ASTCT COVID-19 Vaccination for HCT and CAR T Cell Recipients: Frequently Asked Questions

-Neutralizing antibodies against the receptor binding domain (RBD) of the spike protein are considered protective against reinfection, in contrast to antibodies against the nucleocapsid, which are not thought to be protective.46 Available vaccines will only produce antibodies to the spike protein.
-In healthy individuals who had mild to moderate COVID-19 infections, high titers of neutralizing antibodies lasted up to five months after initial infection, with robust antibody response occurring by day 30 postinfection.47 However, the correlation between COVID-19 antibodies and development of subsequent illness is not clear.
+Neutralizing antibodies against the receptor binding domain of the spike protein are considered protective against reinfection, in contrast to antibodies against the nucleocapsid, which are not thought to be protective.
+Available vaccines will only produce antibodies to the spike protein.
+In healthy individuals who had mild to moderate COVID-19 infections, high titers of neutralizing antibodies lasted up to five months after initial infection, with robust antibody response occurring by day 30 post infection.
+However, the correlation between COVID-19 antibodies and development of subsequent illness is not clear.
 Similarly, antibody response is expected with COVID-19 vaccination.
-Durability of response to COVID-19 mRNA-1273 vaccine was assessed in a subset of vaccine recipients.48 Neutralizing antibody levels were detected in the entire subset at day 119 and 90 days after first and second dose of the vaccine, respectively.48 Lower geometric mean titer was observed in vaccine recipients older than 71 years compared with those younger than 70 years.48 There are limited COVID-19 antibody data in immunocompromised vaccine recipients.9 In a British study comprising 56 patients with solid tumors, 44 patients with hematologic malignancy, and 34 healthy controls, anti-S protein was detected 21 days after the first dose of BNT162b2 in 38 percent, 18 percent, and 94 percent of vaccine recipients, respectively.9 Of those, antibody data were available for 25 patients with solid tumor and six patients with hematologic malignancy 14 days after the second dose, and anti-S protein was detected in 95 percent and 60 percent, respectively.
+Durability of response to COVID-19 mRNA-1273 vaccine was assessed in a subset of vaccine recipients.
+Neutralizing antibody levels were detected in the entire subset at day 119 and 90 days after the first and second dose of the vaccine, respectively.
+Lower geometric mean titer was observed in vaccine recipients older than 71 years compared with those younger than 70 years.
+There are limited COVID-19 antibody data in immunocompromised vaccine recipients.
+In a British study of 56 patients with solid tumor cancers, 44 patients with hematologic malignancies, and 34 healthy controls, anti-S protein was detected 21 days after the first dose of BNT162b2 in 38 percent, 18 percent, and 94 percent of recipients, respectively.
+Of those, antibody data were available for 25 of the patients with solid tumors and six of those with hematologic malignancies 14 days after the second dose, and anti-S protein was detected in 95 percent and 60 percent, respectively.

 However, the antibody response (titer and durability) to the COVID-19 vaccine in HCT and CAR T cell recipients is not known.
 As the role of serologic testing postvaccination in HCT and CAR T cell recipients is not clear, we do not recommend routine testing with serology unless done under a research protocol.

-On the other hand, if serologic testing is desired by the patient or health care providers, we recommend testing for SARS-COV-2 antibodies against the spike protein anytime between 30 and 90 days after the second dose of the vaccine.
+Conversely, if serologic testing is desired by the patient or health care providers, we recommend testing for SARS-COV-2 antibodies against the spike protein anytime between 30 and 90 days after the second dose of the vaccine.
 Importantly, some of the commercially available serology assays test for antibodies against the nucleocapsid (N) protein, which are markers of prior natural infection from SARS-CoV-2 and not an indication of immune response to COVID-19 vaccines; thus, understanding which serologic assays are available at your disposal is of utmost importance.
-Additionally, with increasing prevalence of SARS-CoV-2 infections and vaccinations uptake across the United States, pooled immunoglobulin (IgG) may contain antibodies against SARS-CoV-2 spike and nucleocapsid proteins; thus, if serologic testing is desired, we do not recommended testing for SARS-CoV-2 antibodies within four weeks of IVIG infusion due to possible false-positive results.
+Additionally, with increasing prevalence of SARS-CoV-2 infections and vaccination uptake across the United States, pooled IgG may contain antibodies against SARS-CoV-2 spike and nucleocapsid proteins; thus, if serologic testing is desired, we do not recommended testing for SARS-CoV-2 antibodies within four weeks of IVIG or COVID-19–directed monoclonal antibody infusions due to possible false-positive results..